RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 Before you proceed, ensure that Rocket Host Access for the Cloud (HACloud) is running:

-1. Go the the Start menu and open the Services application.
+1. From the Windows Start menu, open the Services application.

 2. Navigate to the HA Cloud service and check that its status is set to **Running**.

-3. If it is not running, right-click and click **Start**.
+3. If it is not running, right-click it and click **Start**.

 **Executing the IBM CICS application**